Chick92/CodeChallenge/readme.md

 I determined the distance between points assuming the earth was a perfect sphere.
 At this scale, the difference between assumed and real world will probably be a few orders of magnitude less than a rounding error.
 I also used a mercator projection to overlay the points onto a 2D map.
 Again at this scale the dofference is trivial, and since as though apple maps use a mercator projection anyway, it's cancelled out.

+The original Garmin Connect map is also included, for you to compare.

 There are a few comments in the code disucssing why i opted to do things a certain way, i won't repeat them here.